dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 Not all pairs of types have implicit or even explicit conversions.
 But there are explicit conversions to bitvector types from numeric types, including the ORDINAL type; for any source type, the value of the numeric expression must be in the range for the bitvector type.
-Even `char` values have an integer representation corresponding to their unicode value.
+Even `char` values have a bitvector representation corresponding to their (integer) unicode value.

 ## **Error: type conversion to a char type is allowed only from numeric and bitvector types, char, and ORDINAL (got _type_)**